• Skip to primary navigation

 Toronto Brewery & Beer Tours

-- Small-Group Toronto Beer Tour — On this four-hour guided walking tour of Old Toronto, learn how beer is a part of the city’s history as you visit three classic Toronto pubs and sample beers at Mill Street Brewery.
+• Small-Group Toronto Beer Tour — On this four-hour guided walking tour of Old Toronto, learn how beer is a part of the city’s history as you visit two classic Toronto pubs and tour Toronto’s Distillery District.

-- Toronto Craft Brewery Tour — Hop aboard the 10-seater van to three West Toronto breweries to get a behind-the-scenes look at brewing, learn how to do a beer tasting, and sample 60-oz of local craft brews on this guided tour.
+• Toronto Craft Brewery Tour— Hop aboard the 10-seater van to three breweries to get a behind-the-scenes look at brewing, learn how to do a beer tasting, and sample local craft brews on this guided tour.

 9. Take in the Skyline at Toronto Harbour and Toronto Islands